215 Glenbrook Rd. U-4025, Storrs, CT 06269

 2012

 “Instructor Experiences of a Professional Development Institute in Multimodal Composition.”
 Multimodal Composition: Faculty Development Programs and Institutional Change.
 Shyam B. Pandey and Santosh Khadka, eds.
-Routledge.
-Forthcoming.
+Routledge, 2021.

 “The Cost of Ambiguity: How Students Experience the Graduate Seminar Paper Genre.”
 Co-authored with Tom Deans.
 Reimagining the Graduate Seminar Essay in Literary Studies.
 Kevin Morrison, ed.
-Rowman and Littlefield.
-Forthcoming spring 2021.
+Rowman and Littlefield, 2021.

 “Rewriting Roles in Social Work: Rhetorical Conflicts Across Educational and Professional Contexts” (with Lauren Griffith).
 Quinnipiac University’s 7th Biennial Critical Thinking and Writing Conference, Hamden, CT, June 2019.